A11AN0/Hostile-Aliens/README.md

 <p align="center">
   <img src="./styles/images/stillDemo.png" alt="Hostile Aliens Demo">
 </p>

----
-Hostile Aliens is an space-invaders inspired project which I built using a test driven and object oriented approach.
-I built it using **JS, HTML and Sass**.
+##### Hostile Aliens is an space-invaders inspired project which I built using a test driven and object oriented approach.
+I built it using <u>JS, HTML and Sass</u>.
 To play, simply click the fire button and watch the HP of a random alien ship decrease.
 Alternatively, you can just press the space-bar for faster gameplay.

 ## Description